kerma2/slate/source/includes/_electors.md

 }
 ```

-This endpoint updates a specific elector.
+This endpoint updates a specific elector within a specific college.

 Be sure to check how to handle [ValidationError](#validationerror).